Welcome to My Horio!

 It wasn’t until years later, as an adult, that I truly began to appreciate the richness of my heritage—the language, the culture, and especially the food.
 What once made me feel different became a source of pride.

 Today, I have three grown sons who also cherish their Greek roots.
-Every Sunday night, we gather for family dinners—joined by their partners and my grandchild—and more often than not, the table is filled with traditional Greek dishes.
+Every Sunday night we gather for family dinners with their partners and children, filling the table with traditional Greek dishes and the room with laughter and conversation.
 These are the recipes you’ll find here—they are my gift to them, and now, to you.